bll123/ballroomdj4/README.txt

 Known Issues:
   MacOS
-    - The windows will not de-iconify (use right-click, show all windows).
+    - The windows will not de-iconify (click and hold on the dock icon, then select 'show all windows').
   Windows
     - The marquee position is not saved when it is iconified (close the window instead).